95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 01. Lea County, New Mexico

-The vote of the Roosevelt County Commission, which covered all of the unincorporated parts of Roosevelt County was 4-1.
+The vote of the Roosevelt County Commission, which covered all of the unincorporated area of Roosevelt County was 4-1.

 County Population: 19,019